 JWC: Has your writing always had a humorous element to it?

-Buchanan: I think it has.
+Marlene: I think it has.
 I used to write these long letters to people and I would make up things just to be funny.
 Our son does taxidermy with some friends.
 I offered 6 tiny squirrels pulling a sleigh with a squirrel dressed in Santa’s finery one time.
 That has brought more comments than anything I have ever written.
 I think some people were afraid I’d show up at their house with a Santa Squirrel.
 I may still.
 James was given another dead varmint the other day.

 JWC: When did you know you had an interest in writing?

-Buchanan: Making up my own stories was entertainment to me.
+Marlene: Making up my own stories was entertainment to me.
 I have to tell you I always won Little Joe’s undying love (Bonanza) in my stories.

 When I was in the tenth grade my English teacher gave us an assignment to write a story.
 I wrote one that was suspenseful.
 She really praised me on that and encouraged me to write a few more.
 I was too shy to really do much, but that was the first time I realized I was a story teller.